surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03A-Install Kubewarden.md

 kubectl wait --for=condition=Available deployment --timeout=2m -n cert-manager --all
 ```

+You should see an output similar to below screen-shot ,

 ### Step 3A.2 ) Deploy Kubewarden stack

 The following charts should be installed inside the `kubewarden` namespace in your Kubernetes cluster: